Jason27chan/Ratatouille/README.md

 # Ratatouille

-Ratatouille is a rat-tracking app that allows you to submit and view rat sighting info and trends.
+Ratatouille is a rat-tracking service that allows you to submit and view rat sightings.
-Included in the database are official NYC reports from 2010 - present.

 Team: Cathy Liu, Emily Chang, Jasmine Liu, Jason Chan, Shannon Hwu